 You can drive your own car or rental all the way to McCarthy, but be advised that the last 60 mi of the drive is a gravel road and usually takes +2 hours to drive.

-We recomend driving if you are traveling between other areas of the State or want full independance in your travels.
+We recommend driving if you are traveling between other areas of the State or want full independence in your travels.
 Most rental car companies will not cover you to drive this road.
-We recommend Go North Rentals in Anchorage.
+We recommend local rental car companies like Go North Rentals in Anchorage.

 Driving from Anchorage or Fairbanks takes about 7-9hrs and it's about 4-5hrs to Valdez.